CamiloGTR/awesome-software-for-students/README.md

 ## Passwords
 * [Keepass](https://keepass.info/): KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
 You can put all your passwords in one database, which is locked with one master key or a key file.
-* [Bitwarden](https://bitwarden.com/): Bitwarden is a free and open source password management solution for individuals, teams, and business organizations.
+* [Bitwarden](https://bitwarden.com/): A free and open source password management solution for individuals, teams, and business organizations.
 It allows you to host your own server with your passwords.

 ## Time Management
 * []()